Anal cancer

 What you can do

-• Be aware of any pre-appointment restrictions.
+- Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
-For example, you might need to restrict your diet.
+For example, you might need to limit what you eat.

 Your time with your healthcare team is limited.
 Prepare by making a list of questions.
-List your questions from most important to least important in case time runs out.
+List your questions from most important to least important in case there isn't enough time.
 For anal cancer, some basic questions to ask include:

 What to expect from your doctor